 For the full chart of industries, see the source chart from U.S. News.

 The costs come from paying for school and the opportunity cost of not jumping straight into work.
 However, these are short-term considerations.
-According to an MBA report, they deduced the ROI by looking at the decade-long returns.
-As such, they concluded that the return on investment from an MBA is about $390,751.

 Alternative MBA Options